 A branch office in Serbia relies on its parent company in terms of activities, profits, and losses by reporting each operation, change, investment, etc. Branch offices may not sell goods or services directly but may be used to support sales transactions or business development.
 They may conduct operations including market research and development, contract or investment preparations, technical cooperation, and similar business facilitation activities.
 They may not operate in the trade of armaments or other military equipment.

-The Serbian Business Registers Agency (Agencija za Privredne Registre, APR) oversees the establishment of foreign limited liability companies in Serbia and processes the registration of a branch or a subsidiary office.
+The Serbian Business Registers Agency (Agencija za privredne registre, APR) oversees the establishment of foreign limited liability companies in Serbia and processes the registration of a branch or a subsidiary office.
 All documents must be notarized, accompanied by the Serbian translation, and submitted to the APR, which issues the certificate of incorporation (registration certificate).
 Foreign entities/persons and imported goods enjoy the same treatment and status as domestic entities (i.e., national treatment).
-As of January 1, 2018, APR now provides electronic registration services to entrepreneurs holding qualified digital certificates.
+APR provides electronic registration services to entrepreneurs holding qualified digital certificates.

-All relevant information related to registering business entities, representative office or financial leasing, pledges on movable property and rights, and financial statements may be obtained here: https://www.apr.gov.rs/services.1652.html or via e-mail: firstname.lastname@example.org.
+All relevant information related to registering business entities, representative office or financial leasing, pledges on movable property and rights, and financial statements may be obtained on APR website or via e-mail: email@example.com.

 Directors of companies in Serbia need to have a digital signature at the time of company incorporation to facilitate signing of company financial documents.
-According to the amendments to the Law on Companies that came into force in 2018, all legal entities must register their e-mail address.
+All legal entities must register their e-mail addresses.

 CS Serbia highly recommends using a local law firm to assist in establishing companies on the local market.
 Many of the legal, consulting, and financial-services members of the American Chamber of Commerce of Serbia have experience registering and assisting U.S. firms, and would be excellent first points of contact.